Cornell-Tech-Urban-Tech-Hub/BIDscope/src/content/projects/fifth-avenue-brooklyn.md

   <figcaption>Figure 2.
 GAMA View 1: Average Flooding Scenario</figcaption>
 </figure>

+### Baseline Flooding Conditions in GAMA Model

 The GAMA model reveals important baseline conditions:

-- All cells start with low water height (~2.0)
+- All cells start with low water height (~2.0).
-- Fifth Avenue BID area begins dry (white)
+- The **Fifth Avenue BID area** consistently exhibits *lower water levels* (light blue), indicating partial inundation but reduced severity compared to surrounding regions.
-- BID polygon border acts as a passive containment zone
+- The **BID polygon border** functions as a passive containment zone that limits water exchange.
-- Interior remains white → effective protection under low-risk scenarios This confirms that 5th Avenue's elevated position naturally protects it during minor flooding events, but does little to prevent water from flowing downhill toward the Gowanus Canal area.
+- The **interior maintains lower water accumulation**, suggesting that its elevated position provides **partial protection** under low-risk scenarios.
+- The **square-shaped BID polygon** reflects the inclusion of not only Fifth Avenue but also **adjacent areas along 3rd and 4th Avenues**, capturing the broader commercial and mixed-use zone it is meant to represent.

+> This confirms that while Fifth Avenue’s topography helps **mitigate flood intensity** during minor events, it does **not fully prevent water intrusion** and offers limited protection to downstream areas such as the **Gowanus Canal**.

 ### View 2: Increased Flooding/High-Risk Scenario
 This view illustrates what happens during severe weather events with the current infrastructure.